-As one of the six pillars of the GeoTech Center’s mission in the Atlantic Council, the Future of Space requires developing initiatives that benefit people, prosperity, and peace while working to deter actions and policies that do not promote these values for all nations.
+As one of key foci of the GeoTech Center’s mission in the Atlantic Council, the Future of Space requires developing initiatives that benefit people, prosperity, and peace while working to deter actions and policies that do not promote these values for all nations.
 Since its launch on March 11, 2020, the GeoTech Center has already hosted several conversations exploring this topic.

 The future of data and AI in space